Search

 Clinical Studies

-Building on course Basic Pathology, students will explore further the mechanisms of laboratory medicine, with an emphasis on genomics and personalised medicine.
+Students will explore the mechanisms of laboratory medicine, with an emphasis on genomics and personalised medicine.
 Using an organ system approach, students will learn the principles and pathogenesis of common diseases, focusing on histopathology and hematology.
 Students will also learn case management and diagnostic approach for both these disciplines and study laboratory methods used in hospitals.

 Students will examine the pathophysiological basis of diseases and associated biochemical changes and learn to investigate and interpret laboratory results in both Chemical Pathology and Clinical Immunology.
 By analysing how disease presentations and laboratory results correlate with pathophysiology, students will understand the crucial role played by clinical laboratory investigations in the diagnosis and management of diseases.
 Students will also explore recent developments in laboratory genomic medicine.